skills-dev/copilot-code-review/.github/steps/4-step.md

 1. In VS Code, switch back to the `main` branch, pull the merged changes, and delete the `add-announcement-banner` branch.

-1. Create a new branch with the following name.
+1. Create a new branch from `main` with the following name.

    ```txt
    enable-editing-announcements
    ```

 1. Open the Copilot Chat panel and ensure it is in **Agent mode**.
 Use the following prompt to ask Copilot to upgrade our new Announcements feature.

+   > 💡 **Tip**: The premium models (that use PRUs) are typically more robust and will require less, or no, followup prompts for refinement.

    > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=social&logo=github%20copilot)
    >